elastic/opentelemetry/docs/kubernetes/operator/instrumenting-applications.md

 - At Pod/container level, by using OTEL related environment variables.
 - At `Instrumentation` object level, for example configuring different settings per language.

-Consider also the creation of different `Instrumentation` objects for different purposes, such as:

-- Different configuration options for certain languages.
-- Trying out different versions of the SDKs.

 Use cases:
 - Change the library to be injected.
 - Change the exporter endpoint.
 - Apply certain logging level settings (OTEL_LOG_LEVEL).

+### Manual creation of Instrumentation objects

+Consider also the creation of different `Instrumentation` objects for different purposes, such as:

+- Different configuration options for certain languages.
+- Trying out different versions of the SDKs.

+(TBD: add instructions and references about Instrumentation objects)

 ## Manual instrumentation